 The Cleveland Launcher Irons uses a combination of hybrids and irons to create a set of clubs ideally suited to improve the games of mid to high handicappers.

 Instead of the traditional long irons, the 3-5 irons in the Cleveland Launcher series are actually hybrid cheap golf clubs.
 Each is engineered on an iron chassis, and has a parabolic leading edge that slips through the turf and cleanly strikes the ball.
 The clubface of these hybrids is 12% larger than that of previous Cleveland Golf models, and the extended horseshoe perimeter weighting helps concentrate the mass of the club low and deep.
 That gives the 3-5 irons an MOI of 3,000, making it as forgiving as anything available.

-The 6I-SW in the Cleveland Launcher Irons look more traditional, but share some of the same features.
+- The 6I-SW in the Cleveland Launcher Irons look more traditional but share some of the same features.
 The Extended Horseshoe Perimeter Weighting is evident here as well, creating an MOI 20% greater than that of a traditional iron.
 They also have an oversize face, leading to an increased launch angle and greater ball speed.
-Off-center hits aren’t going to clunk into the woods with these clubs — they should still fly reasonably straight and far.
-To help matters even more, the thick topline makes it easier to view the ball at address, helping point things in the right direction.
+Off-centre hits aren’t going to clunk into the woods with these clubs — they should still fly reasonably straight and far.
+To help matters, even more, the thick topline makes it easier to view the ball at address, helping point things in the right direction.